greeniot/CC3200-Sample/README.md

 1. Download the CC3200 Drivers for Windows from [here](http://energia.nu/files/cc3200_drivers_win.zip).
 2. Unzip and run *DPinst.exe* for the 32-bit version or *DPinst64.exe* for 64-bit version of Windows.
 3. Follow the installer instructions.
 4. Connect the CC3200 LaunchPad.
-The CC3200 should be automatically recognized.
+The CC3200 should be automatically recognized by Energia.

 For Windows 8 or later we may need to disable the signed driver feature, [see this guide](https://learn.sparkfun.com/tutorials/disabling-driver-signature-on-windows-8).